-To rout the neck pocket, attach template #2 with the screws through the registration holes.
+To rout the neck pocket, attach the neck pocket template.
+Place a pin, a couple of drill bits will work but should fit snuggly, through the registration holes.
+They will fit into the outer string holes in the body.
 Be certain the edges are even all the way around the body.
 This ensures that the template is accurately placed.

 The Neck pocket is 5/8 inch deep.
 Take it slowly.
 Particularly where the body curves into the neck.
-The wood is will be cut thin here and can split, tear, or break of completely.
+The wood will be cut thin here and can split, tear, or break of completely.
 Any of the above would be a real bummer, but easy to fix with the automotive body filler.